 Self-archiving (green open access)

 The UG adopted a green open access policy on 1 January 2017.
 This means that you are asked to deposit the final author’s version (also known as the accepted manuscript or post-print) of your peer-reviewed articles.
 The University of Groningen Library will import these publications into Pure and provide you any necessary support.
-All research outputs registered in Pure appear in the University of Groningen research database.
+All research outputs registered in Pure appear in the University of Groningen research portal.

 Sharing pre-prints (draft manuscripts before peer review) is becoming increasingly common.
 Some of the benefits are: